Sebastian Fundora-Keith Thurman WBC 154-Pound Title Fight Set For Oct. 25

-The 154-pound title bout will headline a PBC on Prime PPV.
+The 154-pound bout for Fundora's belt will headline a PBC on Prime PPV.

 Thurman, 36, will look to become a two-division champion following a lengthy run as welterweight champion that ended in 2019.

-That was when Thurman suffered the lone defeat of his professional career, a thrilling split-decision loss to the legendary Manny Pacquiao.
+That was when Thurman suffered the lone defeat, a thrilling split-decision loss to the legendary Manny Pacquiao.

 The latter marked the start of Thurman’s campaign at 154 pounds.
 The fight took place in Australia to set up a rescheduled bout with Tim Tszyu this summer.